ManuelEnoh/Automated-Market-Risk-Monitor-NVIDIA-vs-Gold-/README.md

 ---

 ##  Deep Dive: The Financial Concepts
-For the finance geeks, here is what I modeled:
+For the finance nerds, here is what I modeled:

 1.  **Annualized Volatility ($\sigma$):** How wildly does the price swing?
 2.  **Value at Risk (VaR 95%):** The "Worst Case Scenario".